anukulu/Computer-Vision-Basics-/README.md

 # Computer-Vision-Basics-
-Implementing a few basic computer vision algorithms using python
+Implementing a few basic computer vision algorithms using python.
+These are meant for learning purposes and anyone who wishes to learn these algorithms can go through the code and understand it without much effort.

 1. Canny Edge Detector
   This algorithms has been implemented using PIL library and numpy.